Brand Guidelines

 Examples of incorrect use

-Accelerated Growth is inspired by our formula for growth.
+Accelerated growth depicts our growth formula applied to our distinct logo dot.
 It does not correspond to a particular message.
 Use the appropriate photographic elements explained in the image tiers below to connect our visual identity to our written word.

 Expansive